Paulof1010/my-website/README.md

 Welcome to **my-website**, a personal SPA built and hosted with GitHub Pages!
 You can see it live here: https://paulof1010.github.io/my-website/

+It's not yet responsive for mobile devices, will update it in a near future.

 This repository contains the source code for the site, including HTML, CSS and any JavaScript files.

 ---